Skip to Content

 Skincare in Summer Heat

 • My favourite tip is to keep a bottle of Aloe Vera gel in the fridge.
 This works brilliantly on heat rashes, for cooling down sun burn and to calm prickly heat.
 Best to get 99% or 100% Aloe Vera as this is more natural and works better on sensitive skins.
+If you choose Aloe Vera Gel with Musket Rose it has a healing effect.

 • Water sprays.
 When I travel or go to the beach I take a water spray with me to spray my face.
 This has a cooling effect and is also good to hydrate your skin too.
 There are lots and lots of brands to choose from.
 You can also create your own with an inexpensive spray bottle from the drugstore or discount shop.

-• A fan is a great accesory to have with you.
+• A fan is a great accessory to have with you.
 It can make quite a difference when you are travelling in Spain.
 I find it useful on buses or long queues in the Summertime.
 As well as creating a gentle breeze you can also use it to block the sunshine if you need too.
 They are inexpensive and colourful as well as very useful.
 They even have versions for men too which tend to be slightly smaller and in dark colours.Piccavey Experiences in Andalusia Spain Hiking Sept 2018

 • If you are outdoors working or doing physical activity on hot days, a good tip is to wet a cotton neck scarf and tie it onto your neck.
 This cools you down quickly.
 (You can dampen in the sea, river or in a fountain it doesn’t have to be drinking water) Try to do things first thing in the morning when its cooler if possible, between 8am and noon.
+After sunset can be as late as 10pm in Southern Spain so your active time is limited on hot days.

 • Enjoy time in the pool.
 Take care to use water proof sun cream and apply before swimming.
 Remember to top up throughout the day.
 Water parks are a fun way to enjoy hot sunny days with children too.